stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 new closing state at a future iteration by signing C_i and D_i transactions where i has skipped an iteration that is not yet executable because the D_i's `minSeqNum` is also set in the future.
-Participants then sign a transaction to make the change that only moves the sequence of multisig account MI to satisfy the `minSeqNum` of the future D_i.
+Participants then sign a transaction to make the change that only moves the sequence of escrow account EI to satisfy the `minSeqNum` of the future D_i.

 Operations that can fail and change the balances of the channel have the following requirements as well:

-- The transaction that can fail must have its source account set to an account that is not multisig account MI.
+- The transaction that can fail must have its source account set to an account that is not escrow account EI.
-- The transaction that can fail must contain a `BUMP_SEQUENCE` operation that bumps multisig account MI's sequence number to a sequence number that makes the D_i executable.
+- The transaction that can fail must contain a `BUMP_SEQUENCE` operation that bumps escrow account EI's sequence number to a sequence number that makes the D_i executable.

 Operations where failure cannot occur or is of no consequence: